CodeJourneymen/scoutpiemaster/index.md

 If you make the goal of $475, there are no fees for your Cub Scout in 2023/2024.<br/>
 If you don't make $475, then the Cub Scout fees will be pro-rated.

+Total fees for 2023 are $192. $100 to the pack, $92 to National and Council.

 The fundraiser is over for 2023.
 We'll be back in 2024.<br/>
 {: .notice--success }